 How To Switch From a Doorknob to a Cabinet Pull

-- Removing the Old Doorknobs
+Removing the Old Doorknobs

-Replace Ugly Dated Doorknobs- First, I removed the dummy doorknobs and was left with some holes that wouldn’t be covered by the new handles. - Filling the Holes
+Replace Ugly Dated Doorknobs- First, I removed the dummy doorknobs and was left with some holes that wouldn’t be covered by the new handles.

 I used paint scraper to push the holes flush with the surface of the door.
-Then I grabbed my go-to wood filler to fill them in.
-After letting it dry completely, I sanded it down until it was smooth and level. - Touching Up the Paint
+Then used wood filler, but I wish I had used Bondo.

 I touched up the door with paint to cover the wood filler.
 Rather than repaint the entire door, I feathered out the paint to blend it with the existing finish.
 Luckily, I had already painted the doors with a durable, easy-to-clean paint, so the touch-ups were quick and seamless.